The Best 10mm Pistols: Top Choices and Essential Buying Tips

 Even more importantly, this Glock handgun features a modular optical system.
 In a nutshell, it allows you to quickly and easily mount a variety of popular optics to your handgun without having to machine the pistol’s slide with the help of a gunsmith.

 This also comes with a cover plate so you can still use the weapon to its fullest extent whenever you aren’t using an optic.
 You can even add tall iron sights if you want to improve your accuracy that way.
+It also shares the same frame as other Glock 10mm models, which enhances parts interchangeability and makes it easier to find compatible accessories.

 The weapon features a gas nitride finish to reduce corrosion damage on the metal parts and an adjustable rear sight.
 This allows you to compensate slightly for windage or elevation.